slatedocs/slate/source/includes/_personnel.md

 ### Response

-Successful requests will return a json payload of personnel and a `200` status code.
+Successful requests will return a collection of personnel and a `200` status code.
 Results in `data` are [paginated](#pagination)

 ## Viewing one personnel